ifmeorg/ifme/README.md

 ##### Linux

-Bulid from the source using yum, apt-get, etc. If you already have postgres installed, please update it.
+Build from the source using yum, apt-get, etc. If you already have Postgres installed, please update it.

 ##### Windows